Walk Past vs Walk Pass: Which One Is Correct?

 ❌ We walked pass the museum and saw the line was too long, so we decided to come back later.

 If you want to use the verb pass, you could use the expression pass by.
-Both walk past and pass by describe the act of moving beyond a place without stopping or entering it and can be used interchangeably in many situations:
+Both walk past and pass by describe the same action and can be used interchangeably in many situations:

 ✅ I walked past the store.